Workshop: Prevent Trafficking and Exploitation

 Program is FREE to the public.

-Following the workshop from 7 - 7:30 p.m., educators are invited to stick around for a debrief with a focused Q&A and a chance to share experiences with other educators and experts from Love146.
-This meeting will provide resources and details on an additional professional development opportunity specifically designed for youth-serving professionals to be held at a later date.
+Following the workshop from 6 - 7 p.m., educators are invited to a focused debrief until 7:30 pm with a Q&A and a chance to share experiences with other educators and experts from Love146.
+This meeting will provide resources and details on an additional professional development opportunity specifically designed for youth-serving professionals to be held on March 24.
 CPE credit available for those in attendance, please email Education@TheStoryofTexas.com

 Your Support Matters